isabella232/campaign-learn.en/help/control-panel-tutorials/instance-settings/gpg-key-management/generate-and-install-gpg-keys.md

 ---
-title: Generate and install GPG keys for data encryption
+title: Generate and install GPG keys
-description: Learn how to generate and install a public/private key pair on a specified Campaign instance for the encryption of outbound data.
+description: Learn how to generate and install a public/private key pair on a Campaign instance for data encryption.
 feature: Control Panel
 kt: 8517
 thumbnail: 36386.jpg